End-time Warnings to the People of God

 Rev 2:8 And unto the angel of the church in Smyrna write; These things says the first and the last, which was dead, and is alive;

-Rev 2:9 I know your works, and tribulation, and poverty, (but you are rich) and I know the blasphemy [Greek: vilification; abusing or defaming the word of God; vilify: Merriam-Webster: to lower in estimation or importance the word of God – which of course amounts to compromising with the truth (Num 23:12)] of them which say they are Jews [of Christ - Christ was born of Judah and was therefore considered a Jew], and are not, but are the synagogue [Greek: an assemblage of persons; by analogy, a Christian Church] of Satan.
+Rev 2:9 I know your works, and tribulation, and poverty, (but you are rich) and I know the blasphemy of them which say they are Jews , and are not, but are the synagogue of Satan.

-So we see that an entire assemblage can be brought down by Satan, usually from blasphemy or watering down of doctrine, pouring out from the top or high places (Eph 6:12).
+We see from the "synagogue of Satan" reference that an entire assemblage can be brought down by Satan, usually from blasphemy, error of the Scriptues or watering down of doctrine, pouring out from the top or high places:

 Each and everyone who is called by God is responsible for working out his or her own salvation with trembling and fear (Psa 2:11; Php 2:12).
-A good start is to embed into your head the words in red – the words of eternal life (Joh 6:68).
-Continuing:
+A good start is with the words of eternal life (Joh 6:68).
+Continuing with Smyrna:

-Rev 2:10 Fear none of those things which you shall suffer: behold, the devil shall cast some of you into prison, that you may be tried; and you shall have tribulation ten days: be you faithful unto death, and I will give you a crown of life [Rev 17:14].
+Rev 2:10 Fear none of those things which you shall suffer: behold, the devil shall cast some of you into prison, that you may be tried; and you shall have tribulation ten days: be you faithful unto death, and I will give you a crown of life [Rev 17:14; Jas 1:12].

 Rev 2:11 He that has an ear, let him hear what the Spirit says unto the churches; He that overcomes shall not be hurt of the second death [Rev 20:6,14; 21:8].